-As a first step, HBM4EU will identify and collate existing human biomonitoring data that is held by our broad range of partners in 28 countries across Europe.
-We will review this data against current policy questions, to determine what questions might be addressed by currently available data.
+As a first step, HBM4EU identifies and collates existing human biomonitoring data that is held by our broad range of partners in 28 countries across Europe.
+This data is reviewed against current policy questions, to determine what questions might be addressed by currently available data.

 Where we identify gaps in the available evidence, we will generate new human biomonitoring data through the implementation of targeted surveys and the analysis of biobanked samples.

 - HBM4EU Data Management Plan and Data Policy

 - Multiplying the benefits of data

 In order to ensure that our work with data respects all relevant ethics and legal requirements at both national and European level, we have developed a Data Management Plan and a Data Policy.